GPM-digital/front-end-tasks/README.md

 ## How to apply

-1. Clone this repository
+1. Clone or fork this repository
 2. Complete the task that you've been asked to complete
-3. Send us a zip file with your work (better if it's a link to a cloud download)
+3. Send us a pull request or a link to your fork